Frequently Asked Questions

 The two steel shells glued to each other form a Helmholtz resonance body through the hole in the lower shell ("Gu"), which amplifies the sound of the entire instrument and is largely responsible for the far-reaching and full sound.
 Usually Handpans are tuned to 440 Hz, which is the contemporary concert pitch.
 Some instruments are tuned to 432 Hz, while others are tuned freely and without tuners (e.g. the Free Integral Hang).
 Unlike the chromatic steelpan, Handpans are tuned in a specific key.
 The fundamental, octave and fifth of the fundamental are tuned to each membrane.
 This peculiarity gives the Handpan its deep and rich sound characteristics.

 The complicated part starts with the different scales.
 For example, there is not only a D minor scale, but also various versions of the key.
 The intervals existing on the Handpan are changed.
-As we can see in the following example, both of the scales presented begin on the fourth (A) in the ring (letters after the hyphen; letter before the hyphen denotes the Ding).
+As we can see in the following example, both of the scales presented begin on the fourth (A) in the ring.
 The scale "Kurd" goes well-behaved up all the natural note jumps of the D minor scale, whereas the scale "Celtic" omits the sixth, the "Bb".

 Complete d-minor scale: